12 Best Things to Do in Krabi That Aren't Just Railay Beach

 Dress appropriately at temples.
 Tiger Cave Temple enforces this — cover shoulders and knees, or rent a sarong for 20 THB at the entrance.

 Krabi isn't just Railay Beach.
 It's 150+ islands, jungle waterfalls, mangrove labyrinths, and night markets where the pad thai costs less than a dollar.
-Stop sticking to the postcard and go find the rest.
-Travelers who enjoy this often also love Bali.
-If you're exploring the region, Phuket offers a compelling comparison.
+Step off the postcard and go find the rest — and when you're ready to compare it with its glossier neighbor up the Andaman coast, Phuket is only a couple of hours away.